 Ukraine mobilized for war on Sunday and Washington threatened to isolate Russia economically as Moscow's biggest confrontation with the West since the Cold War unfolded.

 The S&P 500 had closed at a record high on Friday, and profit-taking was expected on Wall Street due to the political uncertainty.
 The index found some support when it fell to 1,840, but broke through it after the first attempt.
 The S&P 500 extended losses in early afternoon trading and then recovered slightly to hover near the support level.

 "There's been a very significant rally," said Rick Meckler, president of investment firm LibertyView Capital Management in Jersey City, New Jersey.
 "If you need an excuse to sell, this is a good one."

-Russian stocks and bonds fell sharply and the central bank hiked interest rates to defend the ruble.
-The MICEX index of Moscow stocks tumbled 11 percent to 1,288.81.
-The dollar-denominated RTS stock index tumbled 12 percent.
+Russian stocks and bonds fell sharply and the central bank raised interest rates to defend the ruble.
+The MICEX index of Moscow stocks tumbled 10.8 percent to 1,288.81.
+The dollar-denominated RTS stock index dropped 12 percent.

 Energy stocks could lose if relations between the United States and Russia deteriorate further.
-Volatility will likely spike alongside the uncertainty of the situation.
+Volatility is likely to spike alongside the uncertainty of the situation.

 "Anything that involves a boycott of Russian supplies, which are very significant, could impact the energy sector dramatically," said Meckler.

 "In situations like this, you see very quick reactions reverse as people understand the scenario and how things play out."

 Both Brent and U.S. crude prices rose more than 2 percent each.
 The S&P energy sector index, which opened higher, was down 0.6 percent.